bnussman/osrm/README.md

 # `@banksnussman/osrm`

-## Description

-This is a TypeScript client for the (osrm-backend)[https://github.com/Project-OSRM/osrm-backend] REST API.
+A TypeScript client for the [osrm-backend](https://github.com/Project-OSRM/osrm-backend) REST API.

-Thank you to https://github.com/1papaya/osrm-openapi for providing the osrm-openapi.yaml file.
+Thank you to [1papaya/osrm-openapi](https://github.com/1papaya/osrm-openapi) for providing the LO`osrm-openapi.yaml` file.

 ## Install